Kangnam (singer): Career in South Korea (2011–present)

 During the end of 2014, he was the presenter for a year-end festival stage as part of the "Lucky Boys" project for 2014 SBS Gayo Daejun.
 On the 26 December episode of MBC's I Live Alone, Kangnam spoke about attending year-end festivals for the first time since in his career: "Singers usually appear on TV to sing at the end of each year.
 Every year, I have been watching TV thinking 'I'll do that next year,' and somehow four years have passed."

 On 26 December 2014, Kangnam released his second solo track, "What Do I Do", which went to #1 on Daum's real-time charts.
 Kangnam also ranked #1 on several real-time searches, including Naver, Melon and Mnet.

 In February 2015, he was appointed the honorary ambassador for the fourth KCON music festival and convention for its first time in Japan and performed at the concert on 22 April.
 He has said that his fluency in both languages would allow him to "act as the bridge between the exchange of culture from both countries".

 On September 2, 2016, he was selected as a cast member for Law of the Jungle in Mongolia.
 His performance led to his inclusion as a permanent member of the show, and he continued to participate in various "Law of the Jungle" series in locations such as Fiji, Indonesia, Malaysia, New Zealand, Mexico, States of Micronesia, Papua New Guinea, Timor Leste, Cook Island, Sri Lanka, Maldives, and Korea.

-On September 15, 2021, he introduced his own YouTube channel that signed with Sandbox and launched his YouTube channel, Neighborhood Friend Kang Nami.
-The channel quickly rose in popularity thanks to its charming on-screen chemistry.
-From Kangnam's playful moments with his mother, reminiscent of Crayon Shin-chan and Bong Mi-seon, to his witty interactions with his nephew Ha-neul, who often grumbles yet shares a special bond with him among all the guests which rapidly rose to become one of the top 6 fastest-growing YouTube channels in Korea in just one year.
-Above all, his warm and entertaining dynamic with his wife, Olympic gold medalist Lee Sang-hwa, captured the hearts of viewers across generations, helping the channel surpass 100,000 subscribers.

-On his personal YouTube channel, Kangnam had kept his wife's face hidden until the channel reached 800,000 subscribers.
-When the milestone was finally achieved on July 31, 2024, Sang-hwa made her first full appearance on his channel, marking a memorable moment for their fans.
+On September 15, 2021, Kangham launched the YouTube channel, Neighborhood Friend Kang Nami.
+Kangnam did not show Lee Sang-hwa’s face on the channel until it reached 800,000 subscribers; she appeared on July 31, 2024.